Industrial Fan Blades That Rule the Airwaves

 How HVLS Fan Blade Systems Work

-HVLS fan blade systems are designed to move large volumes of air at low speeds.
+HVLS fan blade systems, also known as industrial outdoor fans, are designed to move large volumes of air at low speeds.
 These fans typically have large fan blades with a diameter ranging from 7 to 24 feet and are used in large spaces such as:

 - Distribution Centers